Azure-Samples/windowsvm-msi-arm-dotnet/README.md

 3. Run the application in your local development environment.
 No code change is required.
 AzureServiceTokenProvider will use this environment variable and use the service principal to authenticate to Azure AD.

 ## Running the application using a user-assigned managed identity in Azure VM
+>Note: This functionality requires AppAuthentication version 1.2.0-preview or greater and currently only supports Azure VMs (and not App Services)

 To run the application using a user-assigned managed identity while deployed to an Azure VM, follow these steps: